 Freezing temperatures and wind chills can cause damage to your backflow preventer.
 If your system uses water from the City of Wichita (including surrounding communities), you likely have a backflow preventer.
 These devices are required by the city to prevent water contamination in the city water system.
 It is better to winterize your sprinkler system early, before the first freeze, if you have one of these devices.

-Monitor the weather closely in early October, and schedule your appointment early to beat the rush when the cold weather arrives.
+Monitor the weather closely starting in October, and schedule your appointment early to beat the rush when the cold weather arrives.
 Ask about our annual preventative maintenance programs that include winterization, spring startup, backflow certification and seasonal adjustments.

 Why Should You Winterize Your Sprinkler System?